yanjia1777/tp/docs/UserGuide.md

   for the expenditure.
 The string is not case-sensitive.
 - `END_DATE(optional)` can be any of the [acceptable date formats](#dateFormat).

-  If the date is not specified, the default date set would be forever.
+  If the date is not specified, the default date set would be forever (2200-12-31).

 Examples: